Ičko's Peace

-Ičko's Peace (Ичков мир / Ičkov mir) is the name given to a peace treaty negotiated in between July and October 1806 by Petar Ičko, an Ottoman dragoman (translator-diplomat) and representative of the Serbian revolutionaries, during the First Serbian Uprising.
+Ičko's Peace (Ичков мир / Ičkov mir) is the name given to a peace treaty negotiated in between July and October 1806 by Petar Ičko, an Ottoman dragoman (translator-diplomat) and representative of the Serbian revolutionaries during the First Serbian Uprising.
 Ičko had been sent to Constantinople twice in the latter half of 1806 to negotiate peace.
 The Ottoman Empire seemed ready to grant Revolutionary Serbia autonomy following rebel victories in 1805 and 1806, also pressured by the Russian Empire, which had taken Moldavia and Wallachia; they agreed to a sort of autonomy and clearer stipulation of taxes in January 1807, by which time the rebels had already taken Belgrade.
-The rebels rejected the treaty and sought Russian aid to their independence, while the Ottomans had declared war on Russia in December 1806.
-A Russo-Serbian alliance treaty was signed on 10 June 1807.
+Ičko had already in 1804 envisioned Serbian autonomy based on "the Greek islands".
+The clauses included: